HeBilLi/HeBilLi.github.io/index.md

 ### Section Links
+[This](#headings) is the link to the Headings section in the page.

 ### Relative Links

-[This is the config file](_config.yml)
+This is my first time using the format of yml, which is the format of the config file [This is the config file](_config.yml)

 ### Lists

-- This is the first item in the unordered list
-- This is the second item in the unordered list
-- This is the third item in the unordered list
+The courses I take this quarter
+- CSE101
+- CSE110
+- CSE151A
+- ENG100D

+The courses I think are interesting
+1. CSE105
+2. CSE132A
+3. CSE15L

-1. This is the first item in the ordered list
+1. I am interested in the follwing areas
-2. This is the second item in the ordered list
-3. This is the third item in the ordered list

-1. This is an example of a nested list
-   - This is first level nested list item
-     - This is second level nested list item
-199. Another nested list example
-     - Another nested list item
-200. Another nested list example
-     - First level nested list item
-       -Second level nested list item
+   - Computer Science
+     - Machine learning
+199. Computer Science
+     - Human Interface Design
+200. Computer Science
+     - Machine learning
+       -Natural Language Processing

-### Task lists
+### Homeworks
-- [ ] First element in the task list
+- [ ] \(Almost finish) CSE110 Lab1
-- [ ] Second element in the task list
+- [ ] CSE101 HW1
-- [ ] \(This is) Third element in the task list
+- [ ] CSE151A HW1